andrewpuch/multi_region_vpn_connection/README.md

 # Multi Region VPN Connection Using OpenVPN
 Connecting multiple regions together via a vpn connection using OpenVPN.

+You only need to run these commands on the left side of the VPN.
+This is the VPN you normally connect to that you want to be able to navigate to other regions.

 ```
 sudo su
 apt-get update